DefGuard/docs/deployment-strategies/setting-up-your-instance.md

 ## Hardware requirements

-All defguard components are **very low resource-consuming**.
+All Defguard components are **very low resource-consuming**.
 All of them are written in [Rust](https://www.rust-lang.org) and are single binaries.
 As minimum setup as follows should be more then enough:

 | Resource     | Minimum requirements         |
 | ------------ | ---------------------------- |